etouchmenu/Weby/README.md

 Weby
 ====

-Weby is an python script checking if etouchmenu.com is up
+Weby is a python script checking if etouchmenu.com is up

+cron job :  0 * * * *